 The Razr’s hinge cannot support its weighed standing and sitting.
 It must be fully open or fully closed for it to work.
 It was one of the fun things I appreciated about the Flip, which I love with this clamshell form factor.

-This is the result of a difficult philosophy on hinges that are essential for this kind of phone.
+This is the result of a problematic philosophy on hinges that are essential for this kind of phone.
 I also hear more squeaks when I open this phone than any other folding device I’ve used.

-When it comes to the viewing experience, I classify this as the middle of the pack.
+Regarding the viewing experience, I classify this as the middle of the pack.
 You can see with your eyes, but you’ll definitely and sharper picture quality on other phones.
 We’re paying more for a unique design here than for a top-notch experience.

 The main 6.2-inch P-OLED display has a resolution of 373 PPI, which is not in the 500+ppi range of many flagships but is sharp enough for real-world use.
-The colors are also intense and Motorola offers three saturation modes if you want to tone down.
+The colors are also intense, and Motorola offers three saturation modes if you want to tone down.

-At 21:9, it’s higher than the normal aspect ratio, you will see a black bar with a game and a 16:9 video that is common today, but it fills the screen (it crops the video a bit).
+At 21:9, it’s higher than the average aspect ratio, you will see a black bar with a game and a 16:9 video that is common today, but it fills the screen (it crops the video a bit).
 The touch response is just as good as a traditional screen and feels good under your fingers, but your fingernails and sharp objects should be more careful.

 The Motorola Razr 5G never won any awards for cameras, and Motorola has a solid history of releasing phones with an operating system very close to native Android.

 The Razr 5G has a 48MP primary camera that uses quad-pixel binning technology to create 12MP images.
 This camera does an excellent job for its purpose but pales compared to the many shooting experiences of relatively cheap phones like Motorola Moto G200 5G.